Wilderness is the gold standard of public land protection in the US.

 This federal legislation (Wilderness can only be designated by Congress) initially protected 9.1 million acres of public lands and created the National Wilderness Preservation System (NWPS).
 Today, the NWPS totals 757 areas encompassing 109.5 million acres of federally owned land in 44 states and Puerto Rico (5% of the land in the United States).

 The Maroon Bells-Snowmass Wilderness was part of the 1964 Wilderness Act.
-WW's founders would later double it's size.
+WW's founders would later double its size.
 Photo courtesy Jon Mullen/Ecostock.

 WW was founded with the goal of using the Wilderness Act to protect public lands and our founders – Dottie, Connie, and Joy – along with other activists secured designation for the Hunter-Fryingpan, Collegiate Peaks, Mt.
 Massive, and Raggeds Wilderness Areas and doubled the size of the Maroon Bells-Snowmass Wilderness Area.
 Their efforts protected nearly a half-million acres of new wilderness in the White River National Forest and began a still-running Wilderness Monitoring program with the Aspen Ranger District in 1984.